Ficool

 Some looked old, others new and technologically advanced.
 Books stacked upon each other, their titles bizarre others known widely.
 A stuffed animal, striped black and white, with its tail fluffy, was placed atop a wooden tower, a clock engraved on it.

-In another, there was a small round aquarium with a decrepit hand floating within, surrounded by myriad threads.
-As I looked at it, a chill prickled the back of my neck, some uneasy sense that those tangled threads had once bound fate to flesh.
 The hand seemed almost to beckon or accuse, faint shapes beneath the water shifting in the artificial light, as if the whole thing was still quietly listening.
 And there were many more of these sights scattered throughout the room.

-I know this room!
+I know this room.

 It was the same one I had just been in before entering the tunnel.